-In 1894 she met Andrew Young Smith, a mining engineer.
-The couple were married on August 1, 1895, in Bisbee, Arizona.
+In 1894, she met Andrew Young Smith, a mining engineer.
+The couple was married on August 1, 1895, in Bisbee, Arizona Territory.
 Effie didn’t know anybody in the mining camp, but the local ladies who knew Andrew took charge of the wedding.
 They invited the guests, baked cakes, made ice cream and even supplied a flower girl for the ceremony held at the Bessemer Hotel in Bisbee.

 The Smiths had three children: Andrew Bosworth who died in infancy; Lewis Anderson, born August 12, 1898; and Janet Annadel, born September 1, 1906.
 She died at the age of seven months.
 The couple became wealthy in the booming mining town, entertained lavishly and were leaders of the social whirl.

 Effie loved the desert landscape, resumed her interest in painting and studied in San Francisco, Laguna Beach and at the Stickney Memorial School of Fine Art in Pasadena.
 She eventually became a well-known Impressionist landscape artist.
 Her paintings hung in the El Tovar Hotel at the Grand Canyon, in the lobby of Tucson's Santa Rita Hotel and the Corcoran Gallery in Washington, D. C.

 After Andrew died in October 1931, Effie lived with her son Lewis, also a mining engineer, in various mining camps.
 About 1940, Effie moved to Douglas and lived and painted in the Gadsden Hotel.
 Here she taught classes in painting and even “entertained the troops” at USO gatherings at the airbase in Douglas during World War II.